forward/capify-ec2/readme.md

 ##### Via Role Definitions

-As well as defining Options at an instance level via EC2 tags, you can define an Option in your 'deploy.rb' at the same time as defining the role, as follows:
+As well as defining Options at an instance level via EC2 tags, you can define an Option in your `deploy.rb` at the same time as defining the role, as follows:

 ```ruby
 ec2_roles {:name=>"web", :options=>{:worker=>"server-C"}}
 ```

-In this case, you set the value of ':worker' equal to the instance name you want to be a worker.
+In this case, you set the value of `:worker` equal to the instance name you want to be a worker.
 The task definition remains the same:

 ```ruby
 task :reload_workers => :web, :only=>{:worker=>true} do